phaer/kassomat-scripts/README.md

 * `kassomat-set-coin-levels.py`
   enables the user to inform the hardware about new coins.

+* `kassomat-count-coins.py`
+  ...emptys hopper, the count unit, and counts everything inside. should be manually invoked.

 * `xsession`
   initializes the user session.
 Hides the mouse pointer, starts changeomatic and openbox.